You might very well think of rugby when it comes to Wales and nothing moves the nation like rugby internationals; that was until 2016...

 [Ryan Giggs, the current coach of the Men's national team]

 The Football Association of Wales (FAW), established in 1876, is the third oldest National Football Association in the world.
 It runs the sport in Wales and oversees the Wales national teams.

 Football is one of, if not the most, popular participation sports in Wales and there are many opportunities for people to get involved, in local teams or even just for fun on the many local football pitches.
 The Welsh Football Trust develops the grassroots element of the game across Wales and nurtures our more talented young players.

 Wales is a Gold Standard Association under UEFA’s Grass Roots Charter in recognition of the scale and standard of the coaching programmes delivered.
 Wales was one of the first sixteen Associations to become full signatories of the UEFA Coaching convention to Pro Licence level.
 We are also the first nation to provide coach education online, attracting world class players to our courses, including the likes of Thierry Henry, Marcel Desailly and Patrick Viera.

 Professional football clubs traditionally play in the English league system and at different times Swansea City, Cardiff City, Newport County and Wrexham AFC have all enjoyed degrees of success over the years.
-We also have our own Welsh Premier League.
-Swansea City competes in the English Premier League – the most watched league in the most popular sport in the world.
-Swansea City's ladies team won the women's Welsh league in 2017.
+Cardiff City competes in the English Premier League – the most watched league in the most popular sport in the world.
+We also have our own Welsh Premier League won by the The New Saints, who qualified for the 1st round of the Champions league and Cardiff Met Ladies team won the women's Welsh league in 2018.